atreyasha/spp-explainability/docs/develop.md

     10. test download and all other scripts to ensure they work

+    11. remove all neural sopa from readme and everywhere else since spp already implies neural -\> leave the arguments in parser the same though

-    11. perform formatting on latex code
+    12. perform formatting on latex code

-    12. ensure all label names and figure names are consitent
+    13. ensure all label names and figure names are consitent

-    13. perform spell-check on readme
+    14. perform spell-check on readme

 ## Notes